Institution

 Senior management sets the tone and culture of our institution, leading the delivery of Temasek’s vision and mission.

-Operating as OneTemasek, our management team implements the strategy and policy directions set by the Temasek Board to fulfil our mandate to deliver sustainable returns over the long term.
-Levels of authority for investment, divestment, and other operational matters are defined according to our Board's delegation.
+Our management implements the strategy and policy directions set by the Temasek Board to fulfil our mandate to deliver sustainable returns over the long term.
+Levels of authority for investment, divestment, and other operational matters are defined according to our Board’s delegation.

-Our senior management oversees Temasek's key business strategies and organisational initiatives with the support of the following committees, which are chaired by our CEO and comprising members of senior management:
+Our senior management oversees Temasek’s key business strategies and organisational initiatives with the support of the following committees, which are chaired by our CEO and are comprised of members of senior management:

 - Strategy, Portfolio and Risk Committee (SPRC)